WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 </details><br>

 ## An assumption about your 'pretend boolean' variable
 In the below I make one main assumption about your 'pretend boolean' variable, which is that this variable is stored in one of the tables of your sql database as an integer, and that you programmatically set this integer to `0` or `1` whenever necessary.

-There are of course multiple ways to achieve this.
-I tend to use the [QSqlQuery][7] class for reading and writing interactions with sql databases.
-Basically, this class allows you to write and execute an sql query like you normally would.
-In the snippet below, I have included a fictional example where I set our 'pretend boolean' variable to `0` or `1` depending on some conditional.

-{% highlight c++ %}
-/*
-  Assume that we have a column in our sql table in which we store a variable that corresponds to the sorting order of the table's rows.
-  We call this variable "order", and we set the lowest value of this variable to be 1.
-  If we consistently sort the sql table based on this variable, its value will always be the row number of the corresponding entry + 1.
-*/
-int order = tableView->currentIndex().row() + 1;
-/*
-  We have a 'pretend boolean' variable that is called "mark".
-This is an integer that is set either to "0" or to "1".
-  Now assume that we have some conditional that determines what state should be recorded for "mark".
-We initialise "mark" as "0", and change its value to "1" if our condition holds true.
-*/
-int mark = 0;
-if (myCondition == true) {
-   mark = 1;
-}
-// Then we create an QSqlQuery object to record the result in our sql table.
-QSqlQuery *query = new QSqlQuery;
-/*
-  In our sql table, the order variable is recorded in a column called "ch_order".
-  There is a good reason for this: order is also a key word in sql query language, so it cannot be used as a name for table columns.
-*/
-query->prepare("UPDATE myTable SET mark = :mark, WHERE ch_order = :order");
-// We need to bind our order variable to the query. query->bindValue(":order", order);
-// And then we can execute it.
-This will write the data to the table. query->exec();
-// Memory management
-delete query;

-{% endhighlight %}

-Reading the state of our 'pretend boolean' can also be done with an [QSqlQuery][7] object.
-Say that we want to read the state of this variable for all rows of our sql table.
-The following snippet would achieve something like that.

-{% highlight c++ %}
-// We create our QSqlQuery object.
-QSqlQuery *query = new QSqlQuery;
-// No need to bind values to our query in this case, so we can immediately execute. query->exec("SELECT mark FROM myTable");
-/*
-  The results are now stored in the query object, and we can use the next() method to iterate through the results.
-*/
-while (query->next()) {
-  // The query->value() method returns a QVariant, so we need to convert it to an integer. int currentMark = query->value(0).toInt();
-  // Do something with the variable.
-In this case we just write it to the console output. qDebug() << currentMark;
-}
-delete query;
-// Memory management
-{% endhighlight %}
+I tend to use the [QSqlQuery][7] class for this, but as Doug Forester pointed out in the comment section below, this is a bit inefficient.
+Instead, it is enough to subclass the [QSqlTableModel][5] and re-implement some of its functions is discussed further below.

+Before showing how this works, I should add that in the particular use case discussed here, the pretend boolean is stored in a particular column of the sql table that my [QSqlTableModel][5] interfaces with.
+In the code snippets below you will regularly see a conditional that checks if the current column index is `7`, because that is the column that holds the 'pretend boolean' in my specific example.
+You would of course need to adapt this column index to your own specific use case.

 ## Sub-classing QSqlTableModel
-Now, if we want user interaction with our 'pretend boolean' variable to be handled by a check box, we need to sub-class the [QSqlTableModel][5] that interfaces between the sql table and the [QTableView][9] that visualises the data for the user.
+If we want user interaction with our 'pretend boolean' variable to be handled by a check box, we need to sub-class the [QSqlTableModel][5] that interfaces between the sql table and the [QTableView][9] that visualises the data for the user.
 More specifically, we need to re-implement the `flags()`, `data()` and `setData()` member functions, and make our 'pretend boolean' (an integer set to `0` or `1`) behave as an item that can be checked and unchecked (I believe it was [this discussion][11] that led me to this insight).
 The [flags()][18] function basically determines how items recorded in the [QSqlTableModel][5] can be manipulated (see [this list][19] of possible flags).
 We want to re-implement this function to make sure that items that correspond to our 'pretend boolean' can be checked or unchecked by the user.
 This can be achieved quite easily:

 {% highlight c++ %}
 /*